Documentation Index

 • Status: Active

-• Script Key: Enter a unique key to be referenced by a calculated field on the form, which we’ll create next.
+• Script Key: Enter a unique key to be referenced by a calculated field on the form, which you will create next.
 In this example, we enter rating.

 • Translation: Select the translation code to use.
 In this example, rating.